-The Department of Chemistry offers a limited number of fellowships to support undergraduates performing summer research in Chemistry.
+The Department of Chemistry offers a limited number of fellowships to support Duke undergraduates performing summer research in Chemistry.
 These fellowships run for 10 weeks and allow undergraduate students to perform chemistry research with Duke faculty.
 The Summer Research program runs from late May until early August and includes a stipend of $3,000.
 Preference is given to chemistry majors who are entering their last year of undergraduate study, but others are eligible.
-Applications for the 2017 Summer Fellowship Program are now available and must be submitted no later than March 24, 2017.
+Applications for the 2018 Summer Fellowship Program will be accepted through March 23.
+Please apply here.

 The Undergraduate Research Support Office accepts applications for Trinity Deans' Summer Research Fellowships.
 The applications deadline is typically in the first week of March.
 Students whose summer research is part of a Graduation with Distinction project are especially encouraged to apply.
 The awards provide up to $2500 in support.
 (Note that non-graduating Pratt students may apply for a Deans' Summer Research Fellowship if they are conducting research on campus with a faculty member in and as part of a second major in Trinity College of Arts & Sciences.)
 Students may use the funds toward room and board if staying in Durham to be engaged in their research or toward travel and lodging costs if their research requires their using archives or other resources away from campus, including locations outside the U.S. Students may not be enrolled in courses during the research period specified in the application nor may they receive compensation during that period.
 More information is available here.

 Information about a number of other relevant summer research fellowships can also be found on the URS Office website.